opencontainers/tob/CHARTER.md

    not have any effect on commitments made by the OCI Member or participant during the term of membership.
 Resignation may be made by email to the Executive Director of the Linux Foundation.

+c.
+Each version of this Charter will have a distinguishing version number, with a changelog included in the preamble describing material changes to the Charter.

+d.
+In order to facilitate collaborative development of this Charter, draft versions of this Charter may be indicated by the suffix "+DRAFT" added to the version number.
+These Charter versions are not enforceable, and the most recently published non-draft Charter remains in effect until a newer non-draft Charter is published.
+For the avoidance of doubt, amendments to a draft Charter still must go through the same process as amendments to a non-draft Charter (as described in Section 12 (a) of this Charter).